 For easy recognition of the Bosch f.i. cars, the air intake on the bonnet is open and lower in height than the later cars which were fitted with Weber carburettors.
 Also the panel below the rear window has horizontal louvers cut in to it – later cars have a flat panel with a small rear lip.
 Cars which feature additional Cibie driving lamps and Vantage style air dams and flip-tails are a non-standard modifications added sometimes many years after the cars were first built.

-Something of note – the earliest AMV8’s of this series were fitted with Aston Martin wings badges with the words ‘David Brown’ added.
-These were only fitted to use up the badges supply are were not actually built under Sir David Brown’s ownership of AML.
+Something of note – the earliest examples of AMV8’s were fitted with badges with the words ‘David Brown’ and ‘DBS V8’.
+These were only fitted to use up the badges supply and are were not actually built under Sir David Brown’s ownership of AML Despite the badging, they are not actually DBS V8s at all.
+Also the Japanese market cars retained the ‘DBSV8’ prefix to the chassis number to ease importation.
+These cars are not DBS V8 either as Aston Martin was not licenced to use the initials, ‘DB’, which were owned by the David Brown Corporation.